spacelift-io/user-documentation/docs/installing-spacelift/reference-architecture/external-dependencies.md

 - The Spacelift UI will be unavailable and return internal errors.
 - **Spacelift won't receive webhooks from your VCS provider** - any pushes or pull request events during this window will be missed.
 Schedule major upgrades outside of working hours when traffic is low.
 - Cloud providers typically create a database snapshot before starting the upgrade, but verify this in your provider's documentation.
-- Scale down [worker](../../concepts/worker-pools/README.md) replica counts to 0 before initiating the upgrade.
-In-flight runs will complete first, then workers will shut down gracefully.
-Wait until all workers are down before starting the database upgrade to prevent runs from failing to report results back to the Spacelift API.
+- Scale [worker](../../concepts/worker-pools/README.md) replica counts to 0 before initiating the upgrade.
+This is a graceful operation: in-flight runs will complete first, then workers will shut down.
+Wait until all workers are down before starting the database upgrade to prevent runs from failing to report run results back to the unavailable Spacelift API.

 === "AWS"
     Minor upgrades can use Zero-Downtime Patching on Aurora PostgreSQL, resulting in zero downtime or at most a few failed queries.
 Major upgrades require 12-30 minutes of downtime depending on instance size and data volume.